Can a business tool be converted into a financial asset?

 Below are the top 5 strategies

-with explains the best ways to monetise your application.
+which explain the best ways to monetize your application.

 1. In-app Purchase

 In-app purchase enables the user to download the application for free, added with its basic features while the premium ones are paid.

 This strategy gives the user two choices: either enjoy basic application experience or go for the premium features.
 The basic formula behind this strategy is: you let the users enjoy the basic free version of the application and attract them towards more premium & paid features.
 Users are more likely to spend their money on something they can trust with their experience.
 This model is generally adopted by gaming & productivity-oriented applications and is the primary revenue source.

 The major concerns regarding in-app purchase feature are that

 - The developer must decide carefully which features to offer for free and which ones as paid.

 - Also, the Google Play Store and iOS App Store both demand a